A unique and eccentric talent…”

 Matt Blick is a soup farmer, renegade mathematician, rickshaw driver, submariner, performance dentist, seal trainer, kosher hairdresser and northern ninja.

-He has previously worked as a crash test dummy, stunt double on Finding Nemo, choreographer for Ladyboys Of Bangkok On Ice, script editor for WWE Friday Night Smackdown and PA to Bono’s personal chef’s tour bus driver’s flat mate’s ex-girlfriend.
+He has previously worked as a crash test dummy, stunt double on Finding Nemo, followspot operator for Ravi Shankar, script editor for WWE Friday Night Smackdown and PA to Bono’s personal chef’s tour bus driver’s flat mate’s ex-girlfriend.

 He is a direct descendant of Genghis Khan, the 5th Wiggle and Britain’s third largest importer of bananas.
 He is the first person to have read the entire internet and the second person to impale Lee Marvin with a pitchfork.